2024 Saxony state election: Aftermath

 The first announcement of the seat distribution, which was early in the morning of 2 September, showed 42 seats for CDU, 41 for AfD, 9 for SPD, and 6 for the Greens.
 Later in the morning, the state electoral committee announced there had been an error in calculating the seat distribution: one seat was deducted from CDU's and AfD's blocs, and one seat was added to SPD's and Greens' blocs.
 The committee blamed a software bug that resulted in the 117th through 120th seats being allocated incorrectly.
 External observers initially speculated that the seat distribution was mistakenly calculated with the D'Hondt method, even though the Sainte-Laguë method was to replace it beginning with this election; administrators denied this and stated it was a coincidence that the incorrect seat distribution matched the D'Hondt method's result.
-Notably, the loss of this one seat denied AfD a Sperrminorität ("blocking minority") that would have given it veto power over certain parliamentary actions requiring a two-thirds majority, such as judicial appointments and constitutional amendments, even if it is not in government.
+Notably, the loss of this one seat denied AfD a Sperrminorität ("blocking minority") that would have given it veto power over certain parliamentary actions requiring a two-thirds supermajority, such as judicial appointments and constitutional amendments, even if it is not in government.

 Saxony has a version of the Grundmandatsklausel ("basic mandate clause") that is present in federal elections, which grants full proportional seating to parties that win two constituency seats even if they do not reach the electoral threshold of 5% of party-list votes.
 This enabled Die Linke, which received only 4.5% of party-list votes, to win list seats and receive representation in parliament proportionate to its vote share.

-Electoral fraud investigations
+Electoral fraud investigation

-The State Criminal Police Office is prosecuting a case of suspected electoral fraud, in which 111 mail ballots in Dresden, 14 in Radeberg, and one in Dohna had their actual votes pasted over and replaced with votes for the right-wing extremist Free Saxony.
+The State Criminal Police Office prosecuted a case of electoral fraud, in which 111 mail ballots in Dresden, 14 in Radeberg, and one in Dohna had their actual votes pasted over and replaced with votes for the right-wing extremist Free Saxony.
 Initial suspicions were raised after the postal voting district Langebrück-2/Schönborn in Dresden returned an unusually high result of 10.2% of votes for the party, which polled around 2% or less nearly everywhere else in the state.
 The Dresden and Bautzen electoral committees invalidated all of the modified ballots in their final canvasses of the results on 5 September.
 The state electoral committee decided this was sufficient and took no further action in its final canvass on 13 September.

 Experts from TU Dresden later noticed the neighboring postal voting district Langebrück-1 had returned a similarly unusual figure of 13.4% in June 2024 local elections.
 Police confirmed that 154 manipulated postal ballots from that election were discovered.
 Michael Schleinitz, a 44-year-old Free Saxony member from Langebrück who was elected to its district council because of the modified ballots, was suspected of both cases.
-Schleinitz was arrested for electoral fraud and unrelated charges of attempted arson on 28 October.
+On 28 October, Schleinitz was arrested for electoral fraud and two unrelated charges of attempted arson against shelters for asylum seekers.
+In June 2025, he confessed to all charges before the court and was sentenced to four years and three months in prison.